4 Tips on How to Add Background Images in Email Template

-Adding background image in HTML email requires making changes in HTML code of your email messages.
-If you know nothing about custom coding – the right way is to use free ready-made templates that are already loaded into your email software.
-Choose the one you like, add content and send a campaign.
+Adding emails’ background images in HTML requires making changes in the code of your newsletter.
+If you know nothing about custom coding – the right way is to use free ready-made templates that are already loaded into your email software, Atomic Email Sender.
+Choose the one you like, add content, and send a campaign.

-Whether you are an advanced user familiar with HTML and CSS and have some skills in working with these codes, our article will help you to create colorful background for the email template.
+Whether you are an advanced user familiar with HTML and CSS and have some skills in working with these codes, our article will give you some tips on how to create a background image in HTML.

 Why Use Email Background

 The main email HTML background image benefit is that you get additional layering possibilities and you can place the key message as well as other pictures or call-to-action on top of email background images.

 In a sense of beauty, it’s always good to get a nicely designed newsletter.
 Besides, you are allowed to use animated GIFs as a newsletter background images.

-Remember that background images should be simple and without loud pattern that can steal the show.
-It’s just the addition to your content to make newsletter great-looking.
+Remember that background images should be simple and without loud patterns that can steal the show.
+HTML email background color shouldn’t be very bright in order not to catch more attention than the main information of the email newsletter.
+Remember that newsletter background is just the addition to the content to make the email great-looking.
 The best newsletter background images are of quiet style and can include graphic elements (textures, gradients, patterns, etc.).

 Best Sizes and Formats for Newsletters Images